hennersz/Networking-2/Warmup.md

 | dig @192.5.6.30 e2847.dspb.akamaiedge.net. +norecurse |   ;; QUESTION SECTION:<br>;e2847.dspb.akamaiedge.net.
 IN	A<br><br>;; AUTHORITY SECTION:<br>akamaiedge.net.
 172800	IN	NS	la1.akamaiedge.net.<br><br>;; ADDITIONAL SECTION:<br>la1.akamaiedge.net.
 172800	IN	A	184.26.161.192|
 | dig @184.26.161.192 e2847.dspb.akamaiedge.net. +norecurse |   ;; QUESTION SECTION:<br>;e2847.dspb.akamaiedge.net.
 IN	A<br><br>;; AUTHORITY SECTION:<br>dspb.akamaiedge.net.
 8000	IN	NS	n6dspb.akamaiedge.net.<br><br>;; ADDITIONAL SECTION:<br>n6dspb.akamaiedge.net.
 8000	IN	A	23.3.15.50|
 | dig @23.3.15.50 e2847.dspb.akamaiedge.net. +norecurse |     ;; QUESTION SECTION:<br>;e2847.dspb.akamaiedge.net.
 IN	A<br><br>;; ANSWER SECTION:<br>e2847.dspb.akamaiedge.net.
 20	IN	A	23.214.129.109|

+### 3

+When querying for newgate.cs.ucl.ac.uk, nsa.nic.uk responded with ns0.ja.net. as the next server to query but did not have a glue record with the IP address for ns0.js.net.
+This meant going back to the root server to ask for this IP address before continuing the queries for the IP of newgate.cs.ucl.ac.uk

+### 4

+When querying for www.microsoft.com the answer given was a CNAME record for www.microsoft.com-c-2.edgekey.net.
+Further queries were required to find the IP of www.microsoft.com because a CNAME record means that www.microsoft.com points to the same IP address that www.microsoft.com-c-2.edgekey.net. points to.
+As it turned out www.microsoft.com-c-2.edgekey.net. also lead to a CNAME record so more queries had to be made to find the IP of the subsequent domain names.